 - ➤ The Council is committed to complying with General Data Protection Regulations (GDPR) and the Data Protection Act 2018.
 It is recognised that the correct and lawful treatment of personal data maintains public confidence and trust. - Compliance with the Council's Data Protection Policy is mandatory.
-The policy facilitates a unified GDPR compliant framework for all Members and officers when managing and processing customer data. - In line with GDPR requirement the Council has appointed a Data Protection Officer (DPO to oversee compliance with GDPR and provide advice in relation to the law.
-The Council's DPO, works closely with the Chief Operating Officer, who is the Council's Senior Information Risk Owner (SIRO). - Monitoring also includes an annual reports of the Data Protection Officer to Audit and Member Standards Committee, internal/external audits and Information Commissioner reviews as appropriate. - We are registered as a Controller under the General Data Protection Regulation (GDPR) which governs how we manage and process the information we collect and retain.
+The policy facilitates a unified GDPR compliant framework for all Members and officers when managing and processing customer data. - In line with GDPR requirement the Council has appointed a Data Protection Officer (DPO) to oversee compliance with GDPR and provide advice in relation to the law.
+This is now an internal role rather than third party hire, allowing for a stronger and more responsive approach.
+The Council's DPO, works closely with the Chief Operating Officer, who is the Council's Senior Information Risk Owner (SIRO). - Monitoring also includes an annual report of the Data Protection Officer to Audit and Member Standards Committee, internal/external audits and Information Commissioner reviews as appropriate. - An action plan has been adopted to ensure recommendations in the 2021/22 internal audit of GDPR are delivered and reported as appropriate. - We are registered as a Controller under the General Data Protection Regulation (GDPR) which governs how we manage and process the information we collect and retain.
 We have a nominated Data Protection Officer and procedures in place that explain how we use and share information, as well as arrangements for members of the public to access information.